-The three-dimensional computer code MOC3D (Konikow et al., 1996) is adapted for density differences: MOCDENS3D.
-As a result, it is possible to model transient three-dimensional groundwater flow in large-scale hydrogeologic systems where non-uniform density distributions occur.
-A special field of application is the simulation of salt water intrusion in coastal aquifers.
-The groundwater flow equation is solved by the MODFLOW module of MOCDENS3D.
-Density differences are taken into account through adding buoyancy terms to the RHS term of the basic groundwater flow equation of MODFLOW.
+In this paper, the three-dimensional (3D) computer code MOC3D (Konikow et al., 1996) is adapted for density differences: MOCDENS3D.
+As a result, it is possible to simulate transient groundwater flow in large-scale 3D hydrogeologic systems where non-uniform density distributions occur.
+The groundwater flow equation is solved by a module which is in fact the MODFLOW computer code.
+Density differences are taken into account through adding buoyancy terms to the right-hand-side-term of the basic equation of MODFLOW.
 The advection-dispersion equation is solved by the MOC module, using the method of characteristics.
-Advective transport of solutes is modeled by means of particle tracking and dispersive transport by means of the finite difference method.
-An advantage of applying the method of characteristics is that the condition of spatial discretisation is not strict.
-As a consequence, the displacement of fresh, brackish and saline groundwater in large-scale hydrogeologic systems can easily be modeled.
-Finally, the evolution of a freshwater lens at a circular sandy island is shortly discussed.
+An advantage of applying the method of characteristics is that the condition of spatial discretisation, characterised by the so-called grid Peclet number, is not strict.
+As a consequence, the displacement of fresh, brackish and saline groundwater in large-scale 3D hydrogeologic systems can easily be simulated without severe numerical implications such as non-convergence as well as heavy over- and undershooting.
+In this paper, the evolution of a freshwater lens in a phreatic aquifer is shortly discussed.